-About two years ago, you participated in the "Medicare Health Outcomes Survey."
-At that time, we said we would like you to take the survey again in 2017.
+About two years ago, you filled out the "Medicare Health Outcomes Survey."
+At that time, we said we would like you to take the survey again in 2018.
 In a few days, you will receive the new survey in the mail.
 When it arrives, please take the time to complete it and return it in the enclosed postage-paid envelope.

-As you may recall, the Centers for Medicare & Medicaid Services (CMS) monitors the quality of care that Medicare health plans provide.
+As you may recall, the Centers for Medicare & Medicaid Services (CMS) monitors the care quality of Medicare health plans.
 One way CMS does this is to ask people with Medicare about their health and how it changes over time.

-The information you provide in the survey can help us improve the quality of care provided to you and other people with Medicare.
-We compare results from both surveys to determine if your health plan keeps people with Medicare as healthy as possible.
-Our goal is to see how well health plans maintain or improve the health and well-being of their members.
+Your survey answers can help CMS improve care quality for you and other people with Medicare.
+CMS will compare both surveys to learn if your health plan keeps people with Medicare as healthy as possible.
+Our goal is to see how well health plans maintain or improve the health and well-being of its Medicare members.

 The accuracy of the results depends on answers we get from you and others selected for this survey.
-All information you provide is protected by the Privacy Act and will not be shared.
+Your answers are protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.

 [SURVEY VENDOR NAME] is a survey organization working with CMS to carry out this survey.
-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].
 Thank you for your ongoing help with this important survey.